wevre/wry/README.md

 	// or
 	a = ( ~key, ~value)

 A function can explicitly return a value, using the return statement.
 Or it can implicitly return the (possibly modified) parameter array it was given.
-Inside the function, the parameter array can be explicitly referred to (and modified) with $_ (that's an underscore).
+Inside the function, the parameter array can be explicitly referred to (and modified) with $args (that's an underscore).

 	transformer = {
-		if name is null { $_.name = 'button' }
+		if name is null { $args.name = 'button' }
 	}

-	( 'id' : 'my-button', 'type' : 'input' ) -> transformer -> print_all
+	( 'id' : 'my-button', 'type' : 'input' ) -> transformer -> printAll

 The above passes the object to transformer, which inserts a 'name' key (if it doesn't exist already) and explicitly returns that new object which is passed along to the next function.

-	transformer_redux = {
+	transformerRedux = {
 		a = 'button'
-		if name is null { $_.name = a }
+		if name is null { $args.name = a }
 	}

 In this version, the internal variable 'a' does not become part of the implicit argument object.
-It takes the underscore `$_` to access it and to make changes to it.
+It takes the underscore `$args` to access it and to make changes to it.
 It would be equivalent to end the above function with

-	return $_
+	return $args

 That is implicitly done if there is no return statement.